jvanhouteghem/android-sandbox-tchat/Android-tchat-step3/README.md

 # android-tchat

-Step 2 : Create TchatActivity
+Step 3 : Add Login in SignInActivity
 ---

 In this step we will update the first activity to login to a webservice.
 Then if the login success we will be send to TchatActivity.